 - Metrics, such as offering usage, occurrences of technical errors, diagnostic reports, your settings preferences, backup information, API calls, Single Sign On (SSO) activity, and other logs;

-- Full Uniform Resource Locator (URL) clickstream to, through, and from our website (including date and time), content you viewed or searched for, page response times, download errors, and page interaction information (such as scrolling, clicks, and mouse-overs);
+- Full Uniform Resource Locator (URL) clickstream to, through, and from our website (including date and time), content and courses you viewed or searched for, page response times, download errors, and page interaction information (such as scrolling, clicks, and mouse-overs);

 - Email addresses and phone numbers used to contact us; and

 Information from Other Sources

 Examples of information we may receive from other sources include: